 - An online fundraising page allows friends and family to donate and leave comments and memories of your loved one.
 They are also very useful if you request charity donations as an alternative to floral tributes.
 They are quick to set up and the money raised will automatically be passed on to WLT.
 If you have any questions please do not hesitate to get in touch.
 Some memorial websites, such as MuchLoved, also accept online donations to charity.

 - If you want to donate from the estate of the person you are remembering, an instrument or deed of variation made by the beneficiaries of the estate can allow this.
-This may reduce the amount of inheritance tax due on the estate, but we would recommend you seek legal/tax advice before taking this course.
+This may reduce the amount of inheritance tax due on the estate, but we recommend you seek legal/tax advice before taking this course.
 More information is available on the HMRC website.

-Get help and support with your memorial decision
+Help and support with your memorial decision

 We hope that you find the perfect way to remember your loved one, but please get in touch for any help or support on this decision.